Trump and Biden won Michigan. But 'uncommitted' votes demanded attention

 DEARBORN, Mich.
-(AP) — President Joe Biden and former President Donald Trump won the Michigan primaries on Tuesday, further solidifying the all-but-certain rematch between the two men.
+(AP) — President Joe Biden and former President Donald Trump won the Michigan primaries on Tuesday, further solidifying the all-but-certain rematch between the two men — yet early results from the state were highlighting some of their biggest political vulnerabilities ahead of the November general election.

-Biden defeated Minnesota Rep. Dean Phillips, his one significant opponent left in the Democratic primary.
-But Democrats were also closely watching the results of the "uncommitted" vote, as Michigan has become the epicenter for dissatisfied members of Biden's coalition that propelled him to victory in the state — and nationally — in 2020.
-The number of "uncommitted" votes has already far surpassed the 10,000-vote margin by which Trump won Michigan in 2016, a goal set by organizers of this year's protest effort.
+A vigorous “uncommitted” campaign organized by activists disillusioned with Biden's handling of the war in Gaza was making headway.
+It had already far surpassed the 10,000-vote margin by which Trump won Michigan in 2016, a goal set by organizers of this year’s protest effort.

 As for Trump, he has now swept the first five states on the Republican primary calendar.
-His victory in Michigan over his last major primary challenger, former U.N.
-Ambassador Nikki Haley, comes after the former president defeated her by 20 percentage points in her home state of South Carolina on Saturday.
-The Trump campaign is looking to lock up the 1,215 delegates needed to secure the Republican nomination sometime in mid-March.
+But there were early signs that Trump was continuing to struggle with some influential voter blocs who have favored former U.N.
+Ambassador Nikki Haley in previous contests.
+Haley’s strongest performance Tuesday night came in areas with college towns like Ann Arbor, home to the University of Michigan, and suburbs around Detroit and Grand Rapids.

-Both campaigns are watching Tuesday's results for more than just whether they won as expected.
-For Biden, a large number of voters choosing "uncommitted" could mean he's in significant trouble with parts of the Democratic base in a state he can hardly afford to lose in November.
-Trump, meanwhile, has underperformed with suburban voters and people with a college degree, and faces a faction within his own party that believes he broke the law in one or more of the criminal cases against him.
+For Biden, the notable percentage of "uncommitted" voters could signal weakness with parts of the Democratic base in a state he can hardly afford to lose in November.
+Trump, meanwhile, has underperformed with suburban voters and people with college degrees, and faces a faction within his own party that believes he broke the law in one or more of the criminal cases against him.

-Biden has already sailed to wins in South Carolina, Nevada and New Hampshire.
-The New Hampshire victory came via a write-in campaign as Biden did not formally appear on the ballot after the state broke the national party rules by going ahead of South Carolina, which had been designated to go first among the Democratic nominating contests.
+Michigan has the largest concentration of Arab Americans in the nation.
+More than 310,000 residents are of Middle Eastern or North African ancestry.
+Nearly half of the Detroit suburb of Dearborn's roughly 110,000 residents claim Arab ancestry.

-Both the White House and Biden campaign officials have made trips to Michigan in recent weeks to talk with community leaders about the Israel-Hamas war and how Biden has approached the conflict, but those leaders, along with organizers of the "uncommitted" effort, have been undeterred.
+Both the White House and Biden campaign officials have made trips to Michigan in recent weeks to talk with community leaders about the Israel-Hamas war and how Biden has approached the conflict, but those leaders have been unpersuaded.

-The robust grassroots effort, which has been encouraging voters to select “uncommitted” as a way to register objections to his handling of Israel’s ongoing war in Gaza, has been Biden’s most significant political challenge in the early contests.
-That push, which began in earnest just a few weeks ago, has been backed by officials such as Democratic Rep. Rashida Tlaib, the first Palestinian American woman in Congress, and former Rep. Andy Levin.
+A robust grassroots effort began just a few weeks ago to encourage voters to select “uncommitted” as a way to register objections to the death toll caused by Israel’s offensive.
+Nearly 30,000 people have died in Gaza, two-thirds of them women and children, according to Palestinian health officials.

+That push has been backed by officials such as Democratic Rep. Rashida Tlaib, the first Palestinian American woman in Congress, and former Rep. Andy Levin.

-Our Revolution, the organizing group once tied to Sen. Bernie Sanders, I-Vt., had also urged progressive voters to choose “uncommitted” Tuesday, saying it would send a message to Biden to “change course NOW on Gaza or else risk losing Michigan to Trump in November.”
+“Uncommitted” votes were hovering around the 15% mark needed to qualify for delegates statewide.
+It was too soon to say whether the campaign would collect delegates locally.

+In a statement, Biden did not directly acknowledge the “uncommitted” effort.
+Instead he touted the progress his administration has achieved for Michigan voters, while warning that Trump is “threatening to drag us even further into the past as he pursues revenge and retribution.”

 Trump won the state by just 11,000 votes in 2016 over Democratic candidate Hillary Clinton, and then lost the state four years later by nearly 154,000 votes to Biden.
 Organizers of the “uncommitted” effort wanted to show that they have at least the number of votes that were Trump’s margin of victory in 2016, to demonstrate how influential the bloc can be.